acbsp/bonafide.guru/en/contents.rst

 Let us start from December 1991 when one devotee (called Bhakta das) joined the Moscow Begovaya temple.
 After a while the temple authorities proposed that he should choose for himself a spiritual master.
-It seemed strange to him because he had already accepted Srila Prabhupada as his spiritual master within his heart and believed that it was sufficient.
+It seemed strange to him because he had already accepted |SP| as his spiritual master within his heart and believed that it was sufficient.
-Still he had to obey the rules of the place as he was eager to stay in the society he had learned about from Srila Prabhupada’s books.
+Still he had to obey the rules of the place as he was eager to stay in the society he had learned about from |SP|’s books.

 After a while Bhakta das choused Niranjana Swami, he seemed to him humble and honest devotee at that time.
 And with the permission of N.S. he was given a *pranama-mantra* (the prayer).
 He had been told to chant *pranama* to him solely.
-The time passed and he started noticing that spiritual connection, he used to have to Srila Prabhupada, began to fade away.
+The time passed and he started noticing that spiritual connection, he used to have to |SP|, began to fade away.
 Despite chanting the *pranama* to this guru Maharaja, the connection to him did not occur, even though Bhakta das put all his efforts.